 Event Planner—Learn how to take care of every detail for special events from start to finish.
 There are many schools that offer one-year certificate programs, and you may even be able to find diploma programs that can be completed in the same amount of time.
 Those programs can quickly prepare you to handle any number of events with ease, including weddings, conventions, festivals, and conferences.

 - Top pay—$84,900 or more

 Occupational Therapy Aide—Offer important support to occupational therapists and their assistants who work with clients on improving mobility and movement.
 You will likely be involved in activities like setting up and cleaning treatment areas, helping patients complete forms, and handling administrative tasks.
-Almost 30 percent of occupational therapy aides working in the field hold only a high school diploma.3 However, by pursuing a certificate, jobs that pay well may become more readily available, so it is likely in your best interests to complete a short training program.
+O*NET OnLine says that almost 30 percent of occupational therapy aides working in the field hold only a high school diploma.
+However, by pursuing a certificate, jobs that pay well may become more readily available, so it is likely in your best interests to complete a short training program.

 - Median pay—$28,160

 Pharmacy Technician—Take on the important role of assisting pharmacists by filling prescriptions and carrying out customer service and administrative responsibilities.
 Many pharmacy technician programs can be completed in less than a year's time.
 And in doing so, you can achieve one of the certificates that pay well.
 Depending on the state where you intend to work, you may need to obtain additional registration, certification, or licensing through an organization like the Pharmacy Technician Certification Board (PTCB).
 As long as you meet the organization's prerequisites, obtaining your license is a fairly simple process.

 - Median pay—$32,700